jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-6-spdes.md

 parent_section: null
 ---

-# Section 5.6: SPDEs & Regularity Structures

-> Regularity structures replace classical Taylor expansions with expansions in "noise monomials," transforming the analytic impossibility of singular products into a geometric study of decorated trees and structure groups.
+Regularity structures replace classical Taylor expansions with expansions in "noise monomials," transforming the analytic impossibility of singular products into a geometric study of decorated trees and structure groups.

 ## Introduction